ALICE M. SAVAGE

 Alice M. Savage of Windsor, ME, was appointed to a three-year term as Kiwanis International Foundation trustee in October 2012.

 Alice joined the Kiwanis Club of Augusta in 1997.
 She has served as club secretary, chaired several committees, is a Builders Club advisor and is on the board of directors.
-She also served as a distinguished lieutenant governor.
-As a board member of the Kiwanis Foundation of the New England District, Alice supported the Kiwanis Pediatric Trauma Institute in Boston and as New England District Kiwanis International Foundation chairwoman, she strongly advocated for the iodine deficiencies disorders Worldwide Service Project, presenting informational programs and providing matching funds for George F. Hixson Fellows.
+She was a distinguished lieutenant governor.
+As a board member of the Kiwanis Foundation of New England, Alice supported the Kiwanis Pediatric Trauma Institute in Boston and, as New England District Kiwanis International Foundation chair, she strongly advocated for the iodine deficiencies disorders Worldwide Service Project, presenting informational programs and providing matching funds for George F. Hixson Fellowships.

-Alice is a member of the Founders Circle and the Kiwanis Leadership Society; a New Zealand-South Pacific District Griffin Fellow; a Charter Zeller Fellow; and a major donor to The Eliminate Project.
+Alice is a member of the Founders Circle, the Kiwanis Leadership and the Heritage Societies; a New Zealand-South Pacific District Griffin Fellow; a George F. Hixson Fellow; a Charter Zeller Fellow; and a major donor to The Eliminate Project.
+The Kiwanis Club of Augusta recently presented her with a Diamond Zeller.